 The PM Society Executive Committee

 Craig is currently Product & Business Lead for Internal Medicine across the UK & Ireland at Shire Pharmaceuticals.
 Craig has worked for Shire since July 2006 within a variety of sales, marketing and market access roles, and is now responsible for the Internal Medicine portfolio; which consists of both launch and mature brands.
 Previously Craig was the National Manager for Market Access, responsible for leading the delivery of market access operational objectives.
 Craig has over 15 years' experience within the pharmaceutical industry, also working for both Unomedical and Novartis during this time.
 Away from work Craig is usually found renovating houses or supporting a resurgent Sheffield Wednesday!

-Craig has been the PM Society Market Access Interest Group Lead since May 2016 and has been a member of the Executive Committee since July 2016 and Chair of the PM Society itself since February 2017.
+Craig has been the PM Society Market Access Interest Group Lead since May 2016, a member of the Executive Committee since July 2016 and Chair of the PM Society itself since February 2017.

 Rachel was Co-Chair of the Society from March 2014 to February 2017 and has been on the Executive Committee of the Society since 2007.
 She is Chair of the Digital Awards, an event she launched in 2009.
 Rachel has over 20 years’ experience in the healthcare and communications industries.
 She has managed several agencies, was Global Vice President of Medical Communications at Quintiles for 5 years and is currently a business consultant with her own company Route 73 Consulting.
 Her expertise spans communications, business management, digital media, patient programmes and medical education.

-Carwyn was Co-Chair of the Society from March 2014 to February 2017 abd has been a member of the Executive Committee since 2009.
-He is Digital Lead for the PM Society responsible for the Digital Works events and the live webinar Digital Breakfasts.
-He is currently a Partner at OPEN Health – prior to this he started The Earthworks (an OPEN Health company) with Alex Butler.
-He also spent several years at Doctors.net.uk where he was head of pharmaceutical sales and marketing, and Eli Lilly & GSK within various sales and marketing roles.
+Carwyn was Co-Chair of the Society from March 2014 to February 2017 and has been a member of the Executive Committee since 2009.
+He is also currently a director of the Society.
+Carwyn is a Senior Partner at OPEN Health where he has undertaking various roles in General management, Strategy & Operations and Business Development.
+He also spent several years at Doctors.net.uk where he was Head of pharmaceutical sales and marketing, and Eli Lilly & GSK within various sales and marketing roles.
 He is also a committed Welsh rugby fan !

 Jonathan Dancer is a healthcare strategy consultant who has worked in the Pharmaceutical Industry for 30 years.
 He has an MBA from Warwick University Business School and is a Registered Pharmacist.
 He was formerly Marketing Director of Novo Nordisk Pharmaceuticals, General Marketing Manager of Wellcome UK and Head of Marketing, Wellcome Danmark A/S. He also had roles heading up Teva in the UK and sales and Sales Management roles at Wellcome and Ciba-Geigy.

-Jonathan is a respected judge in many industry competitions, a training partner of the PM Society on the PriMe programme and was a faculty member on the ACRP Higher Medical Training programme in the UK.
-He specialises in consulting, primarily in strategy, marketing and organisational change.
+Jonathan is a respected judge in many industry competitions, Training Lead for the PM Society and a visiting lecturer in Marketing at Kings College London.
+He specialises in consulting, primarily in strategy development, gaming, business simulation, marketing and organisational change.